 I am a PhD student in Machine Learning and Public Policy at Carnegie Mellon University advised by Emma Strubell.
-I am interested in translational NLP, with emphasis on low-cost structured information extraction to meet the needs of researchers and practitioners in policy-relevant domains.
 Previously, I received my bachelors in Computer Science with a minor in Math at the University of Illinois at Urbana-Champaign.
-At Illinois I worked on modeling public health outcomes using social media data as a part of the Text Information Management and Analysis Group and the Health and Social Media Group working with ChengXiang Zhai and Dolores Albarracin.
-I was also a Data Science for Social Good Fellow at Imperial College London, where I worked on a QA system for nonprofit Barefoot Law to accelerate access to legal advice.
+At Illinois I was a part of the Text Information Management and Analysis Group and the Health and Social Media Group working with ChengXiang Zhai and Dolores Albarracin.
+I was also a Data Science for Social Good Fellow at Imperial College London.

 Contact: nmgandhi(at)cs.cmu.edu Google Scholar CV